The story of hitting wall after wall when implementing progressive UX with cardsV2 in Google Chat Bot

 There is an important caveat here.
 The Google Chat API has a rate limit of 1 write per second per space.
 Both create and patch share this quota.

-To handle this, I created a class called ThrottledPatcher.
+To handle this, we created a class called ThrottledPatcher.

 class ThrottledPatcher: